surifirstpin/biplus_documentation/docs/Dashboard.md

 You can add different reports to the layout selected, depending on the requirement.

 **4.** Click on **Update report** to add reports to layout. there are multiple ways to add the reports to layout.
-- Click on report layout section and select the report you want to include into the la.
+- Click on report layout section and select the report you want to include into the layout.
 - Click on **add**  to add the reports to layout.